 Soloing ended at the scary looking cicle.
 Fracture...

-BBB is a 1200' route up a prominent chimney, 200 yards right of the Ribbon.
+BBB is a 1200' route up a prominent chimney, 200 yards right of The Ribbon.
 The best view of the route can be had by walking 50 yards west of the Skylight area parking.
 From this vantage point, you can look straight into the chimney/slot.
 The route is a bit of classic alpine groveling, a little rock, a little ice, and frozen moss when you can get it.
 From the top of the route, head east for 40 yards to the first of many trees with slings.
 About 7 rappels with double ropes to the base.

-Pitch One: 70m, S3, WI3.
+Pitch one: 70m, S3, WI3.
 Snowy rock gully, finally some ice.
-A #3 friend in the left wall of the chimney for the belay, 30' below huge chockstone.
+A #3 Friend in the left wall of the chimney for the belay, 30' below huge chockstone.
 A touch of easy simu-climbing will get you there.

-Pitch Four: 45m, WI4+/5.
-Steep, easier than it looks, ice in the left-facing corner (fixed standard angle in right wall), then easy ice with occasional steep sections-all good.
+Pitch four: 45m, WI4+/5.
+Steep, easier-than-it-looks ice in the left-facing corner (fixed standard angle in right wall), then easy ice with occasional steep sections-all good.
 Belay off screws below iced up chimney.

-Pitch Five: 35m, WI4.
+Pitch five: 35m, WI4.
 Move up the iced cleft, then cruiser (this is the stuff you came for) ice to the belay below rotten rock roof.

 Including our descent in the dark, from a timing perspective, this was the halfway point of our day.

-A very cool route, the sixth pitch is far and away more necky than anything else on the route.
+This is a very cool route, the sixth pitch is far and away more necky than anything else on the route.

 #2-#8 wallnuts, yellow and red alien, friends 1.5 through 4, long kb, bugaboo, baby angle, 8-Qd's, 4 runners, webbing or perlon for raps.
 3-10cm, 3-13cm, 2-17cm screws.